vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 <a name="delete_workload_cluster"></a>
 ## Delete workload cluster
-To delete the cluster, use this command
+To delete the cluster, run this command on the management cluster
 * `kubectl --namespace=${NAMESPACE} --kubeconfig=user-management-kubeconfig.conf delete cluster ${CLUSTERNAME}`

 It is not recommended using this command